marcotony/EmailComposer/readme.md

 # EmailComposer with attachments handling

+This Plugin is inspired from EmailComposer plugin [here](https://github.com/GalCohen/EmailComposer-phonegap-plugin)
 - Add the EmailComposer.java to your project (use the correct package, or change it in the file)

 - Place the EmailComposer.js file somewhere in your www folder, and include it from your html.